 Enlightenment Desktop Shell provides an amazing and efficient window manager based on Enlightenment Foundation Libraries.
-It doesn’t only provide window manager but also comes with a complete set of desktop components like a file manager, desktop icons, widgets etc. Enlightenment Desktop Shell covers all the modern devices like small mobile devices, smartphones, multicore desktops etc. You can easily install Enlightenment E22 Desktop in Ubuntu, Linux Mint or any other Ubuntu based distros.
+It provides a window manager and comes with a complete set of desktop components like a file manager, desktop icons, widgets, etc. Enlightenment Desktop Shell covers all modern devices like small mobile devices, smartphones, multicore desktops, etc. You can easily install Enlightenment E22 Desktop in Ubuntu, Linux Mint, or any other Ubuntu-based distros.
 Run the following command:

 sudo add-apt-repository ppa:niko2040/e19 sudo apt-get update sudo apt-get install enlightenment terminology

-Here you must remember that you should not install desktop environments altogether if you do so it will damage your system.
-Before installing any DE, you must understand the procedure, and how to uninstall or revert back to the earlier system.
+Here you must remember that you should not install desktop environments altogether.
+If you do so, it will damage your system.
+Before installing any DE, you must understand the procedure and uninstall or revert to the earlier system.
 Many DE version changes often.
 So if you find any DE listed here is old, then let me know.